abhayycs/BlockChain/README.md

 # BlockChain
-Remote Software Update using BlockChain Technology This mini project is just to enable the features of remote software update using block chain technology to check the integrity of a software.
+Remote Software Update using BlockChain Technology Enable the features of remote software update using block chain technology to verify the integrity of a software file uploaded by the software provider.

 Create topology using mininet
 terminal 1 >